 Related: Surprising Benefits of Marula Oil

 Giving your brows a massage may sound a little strange — but hear us out!
-Eyebrow massages don’t only feel amazing, but they can also be very beneficial to promoting growth.
-Massages can help increase blood flow to the hair follicles, thus encouraging the follicles to receive more nutrients and oxygen, which can lead to healthy hair growth.
+Eyebrow massages don’t only feel amazing, but they can also be very beneficial to promoting thicker brows.
+Massages can help increase blood flow to the hair follicles, thus encouraging the follicles to receive more nutrients and oxygen, which can lead to healthy, fuller brows.
 Apply pressure onto each brow with your fingertips and massage in a circular motion for the best results.
 You can do this on its own or before applying your favorite brow serum.

 8. Fake Full Brows

 We know you’re anxious for that coveted full brow look — and there's nothing wrong with a little makeup to get the look in the meantime.
 You can use a tinted brow gel to add some color to your brows and also brush them up into place to create the appearance of thicker brows.

 Another popular method is to use an eye pencil in a shade closest to your natural hair color.
 To help create thicker brows, Gucci Westman, the makeup artist responsible for making Jennifer Lawrence, Reese Witherspoon and Cameron Diaz look flawless, uses feathery, gentle strokes to fill in brows with a pencil that matches her natural brow color.
 Using your eyebrow pencil, hold the pencil upright next to your nose — this is where your brow should start.
 Then, angle the top of the pencil to the end of your eyebrow to create a triangle — this is where your brow should end.
 Fill in your natural brows with light strokes and use a brow brush to brush your hairs up, creating a full look and making your pencil strokes appear more natural.

 9. Be Gentle With Your Brows